ClickHouse/clickhouse-docs/docs/en/guides/developer/ttl.md

 ## Overview of TTL

-TTL (time-to-live) refers to the capability of having rows or columns deleted after a certain interval of time has passed.
+TTL (time-to-live) refers to the capability of having rows or columns moved, deleted, or rolled up after a certain interval of time has passed.
 While the expression "time-to-live" sounds like it only applies to deleting old data, TTL has several use cases:

-Removing old data: no surprise, you can delete rows or columns after a specified time interval Moving data between disks: after a certain amount of time, you can move data between storage volumes - useful for deploying a hot/warm/cold architecture
+- Removing old data: no surprise, you can delete rows or columns after a specified time interval
+- Moving data between disks: after a certain amount of time, you can move data between storage volumes - useful for deploying a hot/warm/cold architecture
-Data rollup: rollup your older data into various useful aggregations and computations before deleting it
+- Data rollup: rollup your older data into various useful aggregations and computations before deleting it

 :::note
 TTL can be applied to entire tables or specific columns.